Canon 5D Mark III vs Leica TL2

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D Mark III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Leica TL2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.